 If you are new to Debian and Linux, you may need some help from more experienced users.
-For less common architectures like 32-bit MIPS (little-endian), your best option is to ask on the debian-mips mailing list.
-You can also file an installation report as described in Section 5.4.5.
+For direct on-line help you can try the IRC channels #debian or #debian-boot on the OFTC network.
+Alternatively you can contact the debian-user mailing list.
+You can also file an installation report as described in Section 5.4.7.
 Please make sure that you describe your problem clearly and include any messages that are displayed and may help others to diagnose the issue.